Boy in viral hug photo missing after family SUV plunges off cliff

 "They weren't plugged into the technology," she said.
 "They preferred to lay (around) and read books and hang out with their chickens."

-The family called themselves the Hart Tribe, and mothers Jennifer and Sarah home-schooled the children, who were all adopted.
-A next-door neighbor of the family when they lived in Oregon told the Associated Press that the family didn't eat sugar, raised their own vegetables and liked to go on camping trips.
+The family called themselves the Hart Tribe, and Jennifer and Sarah home-schooled the children, who were all adopted.
+A next-door neighbor of the Harts when they lived in Oregon told The Associated Press that they didn't eat sugar, grew their own vegetables and liked to go on camping trips.

-The boy was holding a "Free Hugs" sign when an officer asked him for a hug, and a photographer snapped the emotional moment.
+The boy was holding a "Free Hugs" sign when an officer, Sgt.
+Bret Barnum, asked him for a hug, and a photographer snapped the emotional moment.

+Barnum said in a statement Thursday that what happened to the family "deeply saddens me," and meeting Devonte has been "one of those moments in my career which reinforced my love, passion, and duty in providing compassion and service to my community."

-In recent months, after the family moved to Woodland, neighbors noted that not everything seemed quiet and peaceful.
+In recent months, after the family moved to Woodland, neighbors said that not everything seemed quiet and peaceful.

 Related